 - Several countries do not offer domestic surgical oncology fellowships yet still consider such training a requirement.

 - There is a wide variability in the location of foreign countries that physicians travel to in order to obtain required training.

 - There are no structured pathways to integrate the knowledge acquired abroad into the native health and medical systems.

-It is these variations that led the two organizations to call for a streamlined global curriculum of minimum and uniform standards to tackle the rising global cancer burden.
+It is these gaps that led us to call for a common global curriculum of minimum and uniform standards to tackle the rising global cancer burden.

 “The obligation to confront what was learned from this study falls on every individual within every surgical oncology organisation, and no one can serve this role better than those societies that possess the needed academic and financial resources,” said Daniel G. Coit, MD, SSO President, Attending Surgeon, Memorial Sloan Kettering Cancer Center, Professor of Surgery, Weill Cornell Medical College.

 Members of the SSO/ESSO Joint Global Curriculum Committee included:

 Chandrakanth Are, MD, University of Nebraska Medical Center, Omaha, Neb.
 (SSO);

 Riccardo A. Audisio, MD, University of Liverpool, St. Helens, U.K. (ESSO);

 Russell S. Berman, MD, New York University School of Medicine, New York, NY (SSO);